Minimizing surprise

 $$- \log p(o) = – \log \sum_{s, \pi} p(o, s, \pi) = – \log \mathbb E_{q(s, \pi)} \left[\frac{p(o, s, \pi)}{q(s, \pi)}\right] \ \ \ \ (1)$$

-In the last expression we have multiplied the expression in both the nominator and the denominator with the probability distribution \(q(s, \pi)\) which represents the variational posterior of perceptual inference.
+In the last expression we have multiplied the expression in both the nominator and the denominator with the probability distribution \(q(s, \pi)\) which here represents the variational posterior of perceptual inference.
+(The expression would of course be true for any well-behaved probability distribution.)

 Jensen’s inequality gives:

-where \(\mathcal F\) is the variational free energy at time \(0\), introduced in an earlier post and further explained here, but now based on whole sequences and and taking actions into account for inferring the distribution of states.
+\(\mathcal F\) is the variational free energy at time \(0\), introduced in an earlier post and further explained here, but now based not only on the current observation but on a sequence of observations and a sequence of actions.

-Formally \(\mathcal F\) is a functional (function of a function) of the variational distribution \(q\), parametrized by \(o\) and \(\pi\).
+Formally \(\mathcal F\) is a functional (function of a function) of the variational distribution \(q\), parametrized by \(o\).
 The variational distribution is the “variable” that is modified to find the minimum value of \(\mathcal F\) in perceptual inference.

 $$\mathcal F[q; o, \pi] = \mathbb{E}_{q(s \mid \pi)} [\log q(s \mid \pi) – \log p(o, s \mid \pi)] = \ \ \ \ (3)$$